 � Check existing tire inventory and new tire shipments.
 Tires that are past the manufacturer’s service life should be returned.

-� Make sure all technicians are properly educated on tire aging.
+� Make sure all technicians are properly educated on tire ageing.

-� Educate your customers on tire aging and the importance of having good tires on your vehicle.
+� Educate your customers on tire ageing and the importance of having good tires on your vehicle.

 � Recommend that customers replace aged tires.